Unit Price Calculator: Compare Grocery Prices & Bulk Deals

 - Coffee: 250 g vs 1 kg pack — is the big bag really cheaper per gram?

 Our Unit Price Calculator takes away the guesswork and helps you make decisions based on real numbers, not marketing labels.
-If you buy a lot of groceries or household items every month, even a few cents difference per unit can add up to serious savings over a year.

 - Focus on products you buy often.
 Coffee, rice, pasta, detergent, pet food, snacks, milk, juice, etc.